 User Stories – a common currency

-An important tool in the WAgile process are User Stories; the common currency of design.
-We describe customers tasks and goals through user stories that in turn become features and functions to design and build.
+The common currency of the agile team are Epics and Stories.
+We describe tasks to be done through user stories that in turn become features and functions to design and build.

 Framing the problem, defining the opportunity areas and designing solutions are based on User Stories.
 Then workstreams and sprints are forumlated based on MoSCoW principles working with users and the core team.
 This is part of the continual dialogue and conversation model with customers.

 Working sometimes only a day or two ahead of the software developers, the designers use ‘Evidencing’ to bring concepts to life.
 Evidencing involves creating objects or ‘props’ to act out scenarios and create Rapid Experience Prototypes.
 The prototypes explore the way a proposed MVP and design concept will feel and perform.